Saskatoon Mamba: Post-championship struggles

 The CEBL's second season was heavily impacted by the COVID-19 pandemic.
 It was ultimately played as a 6-game round-robin tournament in St. Catharines, Ontario; the Rattlers finished in last place with a 1–5 record, eliminated from contention with a loss to the expansion Ottawa BlackJacks.
 The Rattlers were able to return to hosting games in Saskatoon during a shortened 14-game 2021 season.
 However, public health restrictions meant the team played without fans until 12 July, when a change in restrictions enabled a return of fans.
 The team continued to struggle on the court, again winning just once during the season and missing the playoffs for a second straight year.
 In the midst of the losing season, Jacobson resigned as coach, and the team named assistant Conor Dow the interim head coach.

 In January 2022, the Rattlers signed veteran NBA assistant Dean Demopoulos as its new head coach.
 The team's play improved in the 2022 season, the league's first full season since 2019, as the Rattlers finished with a 11–9 record, securing home court for a playoff match-up with the two-time defending champion Stingers.
 Saskatchewan defeated Edmonton 94–91, led by 20 points from Tony Carr, to advance.
 The Rattlers were then eliminated by the Scarborough Shooting Stars in the quarter-finals despite a triple-double from Carr.
+Carr also finished the 2022 season with 110 assists which was the CEBL record at the time.